 Is Lamb’s Ears Plant Poisonous Or Toxic?

-This is one of the frequently asked questions about lamb’s ears.
+Is the lambs ear plant poisonous?
+This is one of the frequently asked questions about the lamb’s ears.

 Most people are suspicious of this fuzzy herb because of its readiness to grow in full sun and dry soil.